 Do you find yourself carried away when you’re passionate about something?
-When MacTweets came up with the end of year macaron-making inspiration, I have to confess I was dilirious with mad macaron ideas: mixing this with that and being complicated with fancy flavours.
+When MacTweets came up with the end of year macaron-making inspiration, I have to confess I was excited with mad macaron ideas: mixing this with that and being complicated with fancy flavours.
 Somehow at this time of year, however, we’re into luxury; but the French adore their Classics.
-Antoine is always reminding me of this before a French dinner party.
+Antoine is always reminding me of this before a dinner party: don’t make it complicated!

 Recently, I dished out a salty, spicy, chocolate risotto (using Valhrona chocolate) with Reggiano parmesan.
 When I mentioned converting this into a macaron, he physically winced.
 Not because he thought it was awful but I’m sure he remembered the time I didn’t listen and I served it as a starter/hors d’oeuvres to perfectly classic, don’t-serve-me-anything-weird-please guests.
 Everyone raved about it.
 Sorry, Antoine.
 A macaron like that would go a blast with some Champagne for a festive apéritif.